This post was originally published in May 2015 and updated in February 2019 after my big trip to Bali (and nearby islands) in 2018

 This is the main tourist town in Flores and is a decent place to spend a few days either before or after your trip to the Komodo National Park.
 There are some great restaurants and the sunsets can be spectacular, but the town is a bit rough around the edges and after a few days you’ll probably want to go somewhere more peaceful.

 Gili Meno is much more laid back than Gili T and is aimed more at couples on a romantic getaway.
-I was there alone which wasn’t ideal, but it was still a decent place to stay for a couple of days.
-The beaches were pretty good and the water was clear, but if you’re looking for a romantic stop while backpacking in Indonesia, I’d go for Kanawa instead.
+The beaches on Gili Meno are amazing and the water is clear — if you’re looking for a romantic stop while backpacking in Indonesia then Gili Meno is a great option.

 I visited Ubud on a weekend trip while I was still living in Singapore.
 It’s a nice little town in central Bali; far from the crowds of drunken Australians that beachside communities like Kuta are renowned for.
-The Monkey Forest is a definite highlight, and cycling around the rice field filled countryside is a nice way to spend a few hours.
-Read a full post on Ubud here.
+The Monkey Forest is a definite highlight, but there are heaps of other things to do in Ubud.

 A moderately difficult climb leads to the top of Mount Batur, where (if it’s not too cloudy) you’ll see a stunning sunrise.
 You can organise a tour here from Ubud and if you love good views and aren’t afraid of a bit of exercise (and really early mornings) you should seriously consider doing it.